 Freshly-ground is better

 French presses are fast (4 minutes of heating and 4 minutes of brewing), cheap, small, easy, durable, and make great coffee.
 I microwave the water in a big Pyrex cup for speed.
-I Keep a larger French press around for company and Sunday mornings.
+I keep a larger French press around for company and Sunday mornings.

 If you want to make cappuccino, heat up some milk while the espresso maker is working.
+Put the milk in the microwave until it starts to bubble.
 Hit the milk with an inexpensive whipper thingy, and spoon on the foamy goodness.
 You can add all of the steamed milk to make it latte style.

 If you need your treat to go, you can’t beat vacuum insulated containers.
 Pre-treat your container with cold or hot water for best results.
 Also, the larger the volume the longer it will maintain temperature, so you have a good excuse for over-caffeinating.

-Conclusion on trimming your coffee costs
+Conclusion on reducing coffee habit costs

 There is nothing at Starbucks that you cannot make cheaply at home.
 You may need ice, syrups, spices, etc. to make your favorites, but a little research and experimentation go a long way.
-Making your own caffeinated treats takes a bit of effort, but it is enjoyable and trims your coffee costs.
+There are many websites explaining how to make all the cafe treats that you crave.

 Related post:“Is Aldi Worth an Extra Trip?”